jaquielajoie/MelSpectrograms/README.md

 The components of MFCCs are the first few DCT coefficients that describe the coarse spectral shape.
 The first DCT coefficient represents the average power in the spectrum.
 The second coefficient approximates the broad shape of the spectrum and is related to the spectral centroid.
 The higher-order coefficients represent finer spectral details (e.g., pitch).

 <hr>
-<mark> In practice, the first 8–13 MFCC coefficients are used to represent the shape of the spectrum.
+<span style="background-color: #FFFF00"> In practice, the first 8–13 MFCC coefficients are used to represent the shape of the spectrum.
 However, some applications require more higher-order coefficients to capture pitch and tone information.
-For example, in Chinese speech recognition up to 20 cepstral coefficients may be beneficial [130]. </mark>
+For example, in Chinese speech recognition up to 20 cepstral coefficients may be beneficial [130]. </span>
 <hr>

 Variations of MFCCs.
 In the course of time several variations of MFCCs have been proposed.
 They mainly differ in the applied psychoacoustic scale.
 Instead of the Mel-scale, variations employ the Bark- [32], ERB- [33], and octave-scale [131].
 A typical variation of MFCCs are Bark-frequency cepstral coefficients (BFCCs).
 However, cepstral coefficients based on the Mel-scale are the most popular variant used today, even if there is no theoretical reason that the Mel-scale is superior to the other scales.